AidanHolmes/beerpi/README.md

 If the connection is lost to the MQTT server the code will continue with the last settings and still enable/disable the heaters.

 Heater control uses the Energenie (https://energenie4u.co.uk/) radio sockets and Pi-mote.
-There is not guarantee that a socket will react if there is interference or working at a distance from the sockets.
+There is no guarantee that a socket will switch if there is interference or working at a distance from the socket.
 The control code therefore constantly sends the on/off signals to the sockets.

-Sensor IDs and connection details are hardcoded.
+Sensor IDs and MQTT connection details are hardcoded.
 Alter to fit your configuration

-MQTT topics used. ? indicates where the brew number is specified Direction | Topic | Notes
+### MQTT topics used.
+? indicates where the brew number is specified

+Direction | Topic | Notes
 --- | --- | ---
 OUT | beer/server - a string with `offline` or `online`